| 2013 |

 | 2011 |

-DHRS3 is an endoplasmic reticulum protein directed there by an N-terminal ER targeting signal, and it localizes to focal points of lipid droplet budding and to the phospholipid monolayer of ER-derived lipid droplets; p53 promotes lipid droplet accumulation consistent with DHRS3 enrichment at the ER. |
+DHRS3 is an endoplasmic reticulum (ER) protein targeted via an N-terminal ER targeting signal, and it localizes to focal points of lipid droplet budding and to the phospholipid monolayer of ER-derived lipid droplets. p53 promotes lipid droplet accumulation consistent with DHRS3 enrichment at these sites.
+DHRS3 is identified as a p53 target gene. |

 The Journal of biological chemistry |